L3rchal/OS-X-Wallpaper-Changer/README.md

 - http://pipwerks.com
 - MIT license http://pipwerks.mit-license.org/

+##How to install

+Use `sh install.sh`
+or
+`chmod a+x install.sh` & `./install.sh`

+Script for installation, works only for OSX.
 ##What it does
 This is an AppleScript that changes your Mac's desktop picture based on the time of day.
 The day is split into six 'periods':

-- Morning Early (12:01am - 8:00am)
+- Morning Early (00:01 - 7:00)
+- Morning Normal (7:01 - 10:00)
-- Morning Late (8:01am - 12:00pm)
+- Morning Late (10:01 - 13:00)
-- Afternoon Early (12:01pm - 3:00pm)
+- Afternoon Early (13:01 - 15:00)
-- Afternoon Late (3:01pm - 6:00pm)
+- Afternoon Late (15:01 - 18:00)
-- Evening Early (6:01pm - 9:00pm)
+- Evening Early (18:01 - 21:00)
-- Evening Late (9:01pm - 12:00am)
+- Evening Late (21:01 - 00:00)

 Each period has a corresponding folder, which is meant to store images that evoke the period in question.
 For example, you could have a picture of a sunset in the "Evening Early" folder, or a picture of the moon in the "Evening Late" folder.